APorkolab/SquareSketcher/README.md

 ## Overview

-SquareSketcher is a simple web application that allows users to craft pixel art images and save them for later use.
+SquareSketcher is a full-stack web application that allows users to craft pixel art images and save them for later use.
 Whether you're a professional designer or just someone who enjoys pixel art, SquareSketcher offers a straightforward platform to unleash your creativity.

-**Note:** This repository currently contains the backend implementation only.
-The frontend is not yet implemented.
+This repository contains both the frontend (Angular) and backend (Spring Boot) implementations.

 ## Features